 Product managers often face a common struggle in the search for the ideal way to prioritize their ever-growing list of feature requests.
 Trying to reach a single, prioritized product roadmap is usually the goal but, to do so, many factors are weighed in, increasing the complexity of a task that should be simple.

-Prioritizing is not an end and shouldn’t take you any more time than the strictly necessary.
-Learning to prioritize is not your goal; it’s ultimately a mean to reach your goal of delivering a product that has concrete value and use for your costumers (after all, who wants to pay for a product/service that doesn’t come with aggregated value?).
+Prioritizing is not an end and shouldn’t take you any more time than strictly necessary.
+Learning to prioritize is not your goal; it’s ultimately a means to reach your goal of delivering a product that has concrete value and use for your customers (after all, who wants to pay for a product/service that doesn’t come with aggregated value?).

 So, what is a product roadmap?

 A product roadmap is no more than a plan to make your short and long-term business goals match, using specific tech solutions to help you meet those goals.
 This plan can be applied to the products/services you already offer, as well as to new ones.
 Building a product roadmap is often referred to as “road mapping”.

 A roadmap is a common request from the sales force as well as other areas in all types of companies: it details the features for future releases over the upcoming weeks, months, and even years.
 Your product roadmap, therefore, contains your future plans for what you sell and is an easy way to let everyone knows what features will be delivered and when you’re planning on delivering them (remember that the roadmap is a plan, not a commitment to delivering).

 Think of your roadmap as a plan for a backpacking trip through Europe: you have a general idea of which cities you want to visit and how you’re getting there – you’ll plan your routes, but these won’t necessarily be followed precisely.